520-7/app/README.md

 Tests cover each route in the API, and covers controller logic of each route.
 You can also test with Postman with your own queries.

-email authors with any questions.
+Email authors with any questions.
 Feel free to browse tickets on our project on GitHub Projects of the organization.